Eyevinn/streaming-onboarding/README.md

 - [Standardized WebRTC based broadcast streaming](https://medium.com/@eyevinntechnology/standardized-webrtc-based-broadcast-streaming-is-being-recognized-by-the-industry-fbc24df54cf4) Standardized WebRTC based broadcast streaming with support for WHIP and WHEP

+- [WHIP Endpoint Library now supporting an origin and edge SFU topology:](https://medium.com/@eyevinntechnology/whip-endpoint-library-now-supporting-an-origin-and-edge-sfu-topology-8640cef21ce4) In this blog post we will walk you through this SFU-topology setup based on new and existing standards to achieve a standardized WebRTC based one-to-many (broadcast) video distribution

+- [Cloudflare WebRTC/WHIP/WHEP:](https://blog.cloudflare.com/webrtc-whip-whep-cloudflare-stream/)WebRTC live streaming to unlimited viewers, with sub-second latency

 ## Ad-insertion

 - [SCTE-104/35 and Beyond: A Look at Ad Insertion in an OTT World:](http://www.tvtechnology.com/expertise/0003/scte10435-and-beyond-a-look-at-ad-insertion-in-an-ott-world/280536) Overview of how a traditional ad-insertion workflow can be used as a basis for an OTT system